Stockton Lake boat ramp is closed due to a bank collapse.

 Stockton Lake is 8 km east of Collie on Piavanini Road, off the Collie – Darkan Road.
 It was originally an open-cut mine, which is now filled with water to form an artificial lake.
 Visitors will find a large open area among many trees, which provide some welcome shade on those long hot days in summer.

-Before you consider swimming in inland waters, know the risks and how to swim safely.
-Also follow the advice on the Department of Health’s website for Tips for healthy swimming.
+Before you consider swimming in inland waters, know the risks, how to swim safely and follow the Department of Health’s advice on Tips for healthy swimming.

-Pets are permitted however must be kept on a lead at all times.
+Pets are permitted and must remain on a leash at all times.